Pants complex, TQFT and hyperbolic geometry: Fusion computations at a limit

 Finally, we computed the coefficients needed to erase the remaining annuli arcs in Lemma \ref{lemma:singleArcAnnuli}; they match the weights of Proposition \ref{prop:statesum}.
+Now we explain how condition (a) of Definition \ref{def:states} is used in this process: By above discussion, after applying Steps 1-3 we have a function $s: B_{\rm{end}}\longmapsto \lbrace \pm 1 \rbrace$.
+Note that if $s$ does not satisfy condition (a) of Definition \ref{def:states}, then there is an edge $e$ of $\Gamma$, lying on an annulus piece of $P\cup P'$ with boundary consisting of curves $\alpha_e, \alpha_e'$, such that

+Then, when applying Lemma \ref{lemma:singleArcAnnuli} to $e$, we will have instances where, and with the notation of the figure in the statement of Lemma \ref{lemma:singleArcAnnuli}, we will have $\epsilon\neq \mu$ yielding zero coefficients and zero contribution to $C(\sigma)$.
+Hence only functions $s$ that satisfy condition (a) of Definition \ref{def:states} contribute to $C(\sigma)$.

 To erase an arc in a pants piece with two endpoints in $\gamma\cap(P\cup P'),$ a single triangle rule is needed, which, together with the strand rule signs, gives exactly the weight $w(y,s)$ of Definition \ref{def:weights}.
-Finally, to erase an arc from an overcrossing or undercrossing to an intersection point $\in \gamma\cap(P\cup P'),$ we need to apply a half-twist rule, then a triangle rule.
-The overcrossing and undercrossing of a come-back arc yield exactly the same half-twist coefficient; for conveniency we move both coefficients into the weight of the arc of the overcrossing.
+Finally, to erase an arc from an overcrossing or undercrossing to an intersection point $\in \gamma\cap(P\cup P')$, we need to apply a half-twist rule, then a triangle rule.
+The overcrossing and undercrossing of a come-back arc yield exactly the same half-twist coefficient.
+It will be convenient for us to move both coefficients into the weight of the arc of the overcrossing.
 This gives the second and third rule of Definition \ref{def:weights}, remembering that we also assign the strand rule sign to overcrossings. \end{proof}